5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 WHERE row_num > 1
 ```

-**Layer 3:** This is the action layer.
-It says: **"Go into the table and delete any row where the combination of CAMIS, INSPECTION DATE and VIOLATION CODE matches something on our list of photocopies to throw away."**
+**Phase 3:** deletes any row from the main table where the combination of CAMIS, INSPECTION DATE and VIOLATION CODE matches a row returned by phase 2.

 ```sql
 DELETE FROM nyc_restaraunt_inspections.nyc_inspections